gdg-x/frisbee/README.md

 [![Crowdin](https://d322cqt584bo4o.cloudfront.net/gdgx-frisbee/localized.png)](https://crowdin.com/project/gdgx-frisbee)

 All GDG content in one place.
 Project Frisbee is the result of GDG[x]'s coordinated efforts to build an applications that makes it easier to discover Google Developer Group content while being on the go.
-The GDG App features the Google+ Newsfeed, Upcoming Events and general information on every active chapter listed in the Google Developer Group Directory
+The GDG App features the Google+ news feed, Upcoming Events and general information on every active chapter listed in the Google Developer Group Directory

 ###[Download the application](https://play.google.com/store/apps/details?id=org.gdg.frisbee.android)